atomic-dust/vnr/README.md

 [Documentation at docs.rs](https://docs.rs/enr)

-This crate contains an implementation of an Ethereum Node Record (ENR) as specified by [EIP-778](https://eips.ethereum.org/EIPS/eip-778) extended to allow for the use of ed25519 keys.
+This crate contains an implementation of an Vapory Node Record (VNR) as specified by [EIP-778](https://eips.ethereum.org/EIPS/eip-778) extended to allow for the use of ed25519 keys.

-An ENR is a signed, key-value record which has an associated `NodeId` (a 32-byte identifier).
+An VNR is a signed, key-value record which has an associated `NodeId` (a 32-byte identifier).
-Updating/modifying an ENR requires an `EnrKey` in order to re-sign the record with the associated key-pair.
+Updating/modifying an VNR requires an `VnrKey` in order to re-sign the record with the associated key-pair.

-ENR's are identified by their sequence number.
-When updating an ENR, the sequence number is increased.
+VNR's are identified by their sequence number.
+When updating an VNR, the sequence number is increased.

 Different identity schemes can be used to define the node id and signatures.
 Currently only the